-This is the story of Runuka, a survivor of human trafficking, who inspired Fritha’s Prevention through Production initiative:
+This is the story of Fatima, a survivor of human trafficking, who inspired Fritha’s Prevention through Production initiative:

-We met Renuka in West Bengal through Justice and Care, an international anti-human trafficking organisation.
-Renuka was a survivor.
+We met Fatima in West Bengal through Justice and Care, an international anti-human trafficking organisation.
+Fatima was a survivor.
 She was lured away from her rural home by traffickers who promised her a job and an education.
 She said that if she had only been able to earn around Rs 2000 (approx. £22) a month she would not have left home.
-Instead of a regular job, Renuka found herself being sold into one of India notorious brothels and was thrown into a world of daily beatings, rape, torture and abuse.
+Instead of a regular job, Fatima found herself being sold into one of India notorious brothels and was thrown into a world of daily beatings, rape, torture and abuse.

 Meanwhile her parents grew more and more worried when they hadn’t heard from her and got in touch with Justice and Care who were able to get her out of the terrible situation in a rescue operation that was conducted along with the local police.

-In September 2018 we will be visiting West Bengal to set up rural sewing units as part of our Prevention by Production process.
+In September 2018 we visited West Bengal to set up rural sewing units as part of our Prevention by Production process.
 We are extremely grateful to Prix-Clarins for granting this award to Secret Projects.

 Click here to read more about the award